 I started out in music as a bass player and backing singer for a four-piece alternative band in the late ’90s, playing shows and recording music in and around Hertfordshire.

 In those early years, I was introduced to my first Digital Audio Workstation (DAW), namely Cool Edit Pro—now Adobe Audition—and taught myself the ropes of digital home recording and mixing, using budget gear to capture my guitars and voice and combining them with midi instruments, effects and plugins.
 Little did I know then, I’d fallen down a rabbit hole from which I would never emerge!
-I’ve since adopted several software solutions into my repertoire (Cubase, Reason and Pro Tools, for instance).
-These days, Reaper tends to be my DAW of choice.
+I’ve since adopted several software solutions into my repertoire, including Cubase, Reason, Pro Tools, and Reaper.

 In 2003, I joined Hitchin-based ska-punk septet Weightloss as their front-man and lyricist.
-We toured and released music DIY for almost a decade, releasing the album Our Thoughts Are Just Noise in 2007 after signing with an indie label based in London.
+We toured and released music DIY for almost a decade, releasing the album Our Thoughts Are Just Noise in 2007.

-The Rogue Collective brought in bands and artists from around the country to headline these regular nights.
-I contributed theatrical sound design elements to support various themed events, such as Halloween, The Future is Broken, Rogue’s Victorian Ball, and the Rogue Masquerave.
+The Rogue Collective brought in bands and artists from around the country to headline regular events.
+I contributed theatrical sound design elements to support the various themes, such as Halloween, The Future is Broken, The Victorian Ball, and The Masquerave.
 I also co-produced a podcast to promote Rogue nights, incorporating sound design elements in keeping with the theme of each event while showcasing interviews and local music.

 Radio & Podcasts

-I co-presented a promotional radio show ahead of each coming Rogue event with cohorts Matt Turner and Matt Sanchez, showcasing acts with guests and recorded interviews on YOR Radio, a local youth-led digital radio station.
+Colleagues Matt Turner, Matt Sanchez and I would showcase upcoming acts with guests and recorded interviews on YOR Radio, a local youth-led digital radio station.
 Each radio show would subsequently release as a podcast.
 I also produced a promotional podcast in 2013 for a weekly live comedy event at Stevenage’s Cinnabar, in association with local comedian Mr Matt Smith.

-In 2015, I teamed up with student filmmakers, capturing and editing sound for several short films over the next two years, followed by my own no-budget short horror Slake, which I wrote, directed and edited after gratefully enlisting a small, passionate cast and crew.
+Since 2015 I’ve teamed up with student filmmakers, capturing and editing sound for several short films, including by my own no-budget short horror Slake, which I wrote, directed and edited after gratefully enlisting a small, passionate cast and crew.

-When approaching the soundtrack for Slake, I decided to limit my creative parameters by way of using only found sound throughout, incorporating field recordings and sounds created from otherwise inanimate objects.
+When approaching the soundtrack for Slake, I decided to limit my creative parameters by way of using only found sound throughout, incorporating my own field recordings and sounds created from various objects.
 This limitation also extended to the film’s score, where I transformed a chromed lampshade into a playable midi sampler instrument which formed the basis for the film’s musical cues.

-Since 2018, I’ve collaborated on a variety of professional theatre productions, including several with the Shooting Fish Theatre Company in Lincolnshire, as well as a touring production with The Birmingham Repertory Theatre.
-Ranging in genre, from science fiction and period thriller to contemporary drama and musical ‘gig’ theatre, each production was distinct in style and narrative theme, stimulating and challenging my creativity while leveraging the skills and experience I’d acquired over the previous years.
+I’ve collaborated on a variety of professional theatre productions, including several with the Shooting Fish Theatre Company in Lincolnshire, as well as a touring production with The Birmingham Repertory Theatre.
+Ranging in genre, from science fiction and period thriller to contemporary drama and musical ‘gig’ theatre, each production was distinct in style and theme, stimulating and challenging my creativity while leveraging the skills and experience I’d accrued over the previous years.

 Post-Production & Game Audio

-My work in film has continued, having developed sound and music for promotional video content and, more recently, audio post-production for a short film being produced in Minneapolis.
-At the same time, I’ve continued honing my skills with the tools and techniques of game audio integration using the Fmod and Wwise middleware applications, exploring ways to create and manipulate interactive audio.
-I look forward to plying my trade in interactive media soon.
-Gaming has been a lifelong pleasure of mine, so it seems only natural that my passion for sound would inevitibly collide with one of my favourite pastimes.
+My work in film has continued, having developed sound and music for promotional video content and audio post-production for short films.
+I also enjoy tinkering with the tools and techniques of game audio middleware, namely Fmod and Wwise, exploring ways to create and manipulate interactive audio.